Gopi Shankar Madurai: Social activism

-Shankar petitioned the case of Asian Games medalist Santhi Soundarajan, who was stripped of her medal after a gender test to the State and Central Government.
-Ze launched multiple complaints on behalf of athlete Santhi in National Commission for Scheduled Castes and National Human Rights Commission of India also initiated Justice For Santhi Campaign which was instrumental in fetching her a permanent posting as athletic coach in Tamil Nadu Sports Development Authority in December 2016.
+Shankar petitioned state and central governments on behalf of Asian Games medalist Santhi Soundarajan, who was stripped of her medal after a gender test.
+They filed complaints with the National Commission for Scheduled Castes and National Human Rights Commission and launched the "Justice For Santhi Campaign", which helped secure her a permanent position as an athletics coach with the Tamil Nadu Sports Development Authority in December 2016.